*** 20th Anniversary: 2003 to 2023 ***

-This Alberta map gives you all the Alberta Canada weather you probably need.
-How do you use this data to get forecast info?
-First click on the map below, then on any community shown on the Environment Canada Alberta weather page that pops up, OR select your town from the lower box on the right.
-The upper box lets you pick another province.
-Don't forget to hit "Go".
-Do not collect $200.
+This Alberta map gives you all the Alberta Canada weather you need.
+What do you do with this data?
+Click on the map below, then click any community on the Environment Canada Alberta weather page, OR select your town from the lower box.
+You can pick another province in the upper box.

-Alberta has another system of relaying weather information.
-We start with weather radio broadcasts.
-These frequencies fall into a band known as VHF (very high frequency) and you will need special radio equipment to hear them.
-Or you can use the phone numbers and dial the local number to listen to recorded weather information for each place in English.
-How to find weather information for each of these places on the Alberta map.
+Alberta has another system for relaying weather info.
+Let's start with weather radio.
+You'll need special radio equipment to hear these frequencies because they're VHF (very high frequency).
+You can also use the phone numbers to listen to recorded weather information in English for each place.
+Here's how to find the weather for each of these places.

-Also, the Emergency Public Warning System exist to send out warnings regarding weather and other hazards.
-Things such as floods, fires, toxic spills, contamination or terrorism.
+There are also Emergency Public Warning Systems for weather and other hazards.
+Disasters like floods, fires, toxic spills, contamination, or terrorism.

 Check this link for more about the Environment Canada weather warning page.
 Do you use any of these technologies for your weather?